hip-satomi/SegUI/Readme.md

 docker-compose -f docker-compose.full.yml up --build
 ```

 This will take a while because we need to download all the docker images and compile our code to make it ready for execution.
-But after everything is setup, everything runs seamlessly and you can access it in the browser (here)[localhost].
+But after everything is setup, everything runs seamlessly and you can access it in the browser [here](http://localhost).
+Use the default credentials (user: root, password: omero) to login.

 ## How to Test the UI - Use a docker container